asev/homeassistant-uponor/README.md

 ### Climate entity

 Climate entity has read-only preset.
 Two presets are available:
-* ECO - activated when scheduled ECO profile is on OR if Temporary ECO mode activated on the mobile app.
+* ECO - activated when scheduled ECO profile is on OR Temporary ECO mode activated on the mobile app.
 * Away - activated when `switch.uponor_away` is on.

 If none of those are true, then preset is empty.